 Let’s start with the most obvious factor in the rise of mobile banking; it is easy to use.
 You can check your balance, make payments on the go.
 These days no one has the time or energy to go to banks and stand in queues for minor banking tasks.
 This easy to use solution is the primary reason people are rapidly switching to mobile phone banking.

 Simon Dyer from Swift Contract Phones believes accessibility is a key driver: “Most likely there is a bank the world remaining that doesn’t have a mobile banking app.
-In your smartphone, with an internet connection, you can make banking transactions.
-Conventionally you would need a chequebook, sign it and take it to the bank, or go through the deposit slips and demand draft forms, but now you can login with your secure password and make transfers, pay bills and check your balance.”
+On your smartphone, with an internet connection, you can make banking transactions.
+Conventionally you would need a checkbook, sign it and take it to the bank, or go through the deposit slips and demand draft forms, but now you can log in with your secure password and make transfers, pay bills and check your balance.”

 Mobile-only banks were a distant reality a few years ago but now they seem like an evident foregone conclusion.
 There are hundreds of mobile-only banks opening across the world.
 They have lower interest rates because of decreased costs.
 These banks are essentially payment and account maintenance apps.

-- financial advantage of low fee and interests
+- the financial advantage of low fee and interests

 why won’t anyone switch to mobile banking!